-“We usually get the right amount of zinc from our diet.
-Meat and seafood, in particular, are good sources of zinc,” explained Dr. Ben Lynch, a naturopathic doctor and founder of Seeking Health.
+“We usually get the right amount of zinc from our diet,” explained Dr. Ben Lynch, a naturopathic doctor and founder of Seeking Health.

 You can also find vegan sources through natural foods like like leafy greens, lentils, whole grains, wheat germ, pumpkin seeds, beans, cashews and chickpeas.
 It’s important to note that for vegetarians and vegans experts recommend that you up your intake by up to 50%, since the body has a harder time absorbing zinc from plant sources.

 How much zinc for hair growth you should take is really going to depend on whether or not you’re deficient in this mineral, which a blood test can determine.
 Your doc can let you know if supplementing with zinc would be beneficial for you and how much you should take.